gideonibemerejr/SEI-CC-2/work/w08/d2/01-02-django-class-views/django-class-views.md

 #### Add the Route

-If this we're an Express app, we would need to code two separate routes and controller actions like:
+If this was an Express app, we would need to code two separate routes and controller actions like:

 - `router.get('/cats/new', catsCtrl.new);` to view the form, and
 - `router.post('/cats', catsCtrl.create);` to add the cat to the database and then redirect